ttybitnik/diego/README.md

 In case of unexpected behavior, please open a [bug report](https://github.com/ttybitnik/diego/issues/new?assignees=&labels=bug&projects=&template=bug_report.md&title=).

+For matters requiring privacy, such as security-related reports or patches, check the [security policy](SECURITY.md).

 To contribute to `diego` development, see the [contributing guidelines](CONTRIBUTING.md).

 ### Mailing list